 Esther Maxwell-Orumbie’s work is strongly influenced by the ups and downs of motherhood and West African culture.
-Sarah Carpenter’s photo-montages and other artwork incorporates the processes of deconstruction, reconstruction and recycling of ideas drawn from her experiences of mental illness and Cognitive Behavioural Therapy.
+Sarah Carpenter’s photo-montages and other artwork incorporate the processes of deconstruction, reconstruction and recycling of ideas drawn from her experiences of mental illness and Cognitive Behavioural Therapy.

 The Mother and Baby Unit supports and treats women experiencing a wide variety of mental health issues in the perinatal period, including post-natal depression and post-natal psychosis.